rmjarvis/TreeCorr/docs/metric.rst

 TreeCorr applies this formula at the end as part of the `finalize <GGCorrelation.finalize>` function, so the ``meanr`` and ``meanlogr`` attributes will be in terms of great circle distances.
-However, they will not necessarily be spaced precisely uniformly in log(r), since the original bin spacing will have been set up in terms of the chord distances.
+However, they will not be spaced precisely uniformly in log(r), since the original bin spacing will have been set up in terms of the chord distances.